 If the economic environment is not controlled for, it could introduce variability in the results, but it does not serve as a mediator between the independent variables and dependent variables.

-Controlling extraneous variables is crucial for ensuring that research findings accurately reflect the relationship between the independent and dependent variables.
+Controlling extraneous variables ensures that research findings accurately reflect the relationship between the independent and dependent variables.
 Uncontrolled extraneous variables can introduce biases or confound the results, making it difficult to draw valid conclusions.

 Researchers use several strategies to manage these variables, each depending on the nature of the study and the specific extraneous variables involved.